CopernicaMarketingSoftware/Documentation/Yothalot/cpp-classes.md

 Values is a input iterator over a container that holds value types.
 This type is passed to the reducer step as a second argument.
 You can use it to iterate over all the values or you can pass it to algorithms that use constant forward iterators.
-The interface with members that are useful looks like:
+The public interface looks like:

 ```cpp
 class Values :
 {
 public:
     Values begin() const;
     Values end() const;
     Values &operator++ ();